rafatmaita/flix-grid/README.md

 # flex-grid
-## to day i leran grid an flex in css and I solved some examples this is my fainal result
+## Today I learn grid and flex in css and I solved some examples, this is my final result.